 Be sure to also check out all the best things to do in Coney Island while you’re here!

 Admission is $29.95 for adults and $24.95 for children.
-Open 7 days a week, closes early during winter hours.
+Open 7 days a week, closes early during winter hours, be sure to read our entire guide to the New York Aquarium to plan your visit.

 NEW YORK TRANSIT MUSEUM